Leverage Hugging Face’s TGI to Create Large Language Models (LLMs) Inference APIs – Part 2

 • top_p

-Some times these can be hard to find, but most model cards have this information available.
+Sometimes these can be hard to find, but most model cards have this information available.

 Information from other sources

-• Massed Compute VM IP– When you provision a VM you will be provided an IP address
+• Massed Compute VM IP – when you provision a VM you will be provided an IP address.

 Pull it all together